-The voter registration and voting rates in this report reflect the percentage of your institution's students who were eligible to vote and who actually voted in the 2012 and 2016 elections.
+The voter registration and voting rates in this report reflect the percentage of an institution's students who were eligible to vote and who actually voted in national presidential and mid-term elections.
 These results are based on enrollment records your institution submitted to the National Student Clearinghouse (FERPA-blocked records excluded) and publicly available voting files.

 NSLVE is a signature initiative of the Institute for Democracy and Higher Education (IDHE) at Tufts University's Jonathan M. Tisch College of Civic Life.
 The mission of IDHE is to shift college and university priorities and culture to advance political learning, agency, and equity.
 We achieve our mission through research, resource development, technical assistance, and advocacy.